Cicada Files: Z 3301 et al

 Schoenberger recently posted a video mocking me to his YouTube channel.
 He complained that Gabe Hoffman filed a strike on it.
 I also filed a strike on it.
 YouTube is not as responsive as Twitter.
 They rely too much on algorithms, and it is difficult to get a human to look at a video.
 When they do, they inevitably just take them down.
 Schoenberger then makes new videos, and new channels, and resumes cyberstalking.
 Whack-a-mole.

 Grabbler babe (Thomas Schoenberger), “STEPHEN TRUJILLO RANGER Make my Day,” YouTube, January 3, 2020.
 Schoenberger made this video private in late January, 2020.
 I consequently upload an archived version.
+Amazingly, as I updated the tags on this article and uploaded videos which are otherwise lost to oblivion, the welcome news that Grabbler babe is vanished from YouTube hit the Twitter-sphere.

 (“Make my day?”
 I will, Thomas.
 Just give it time.
 You know how slowly the wheels of the judicial system churn, and you understand how difficult it is to get law enforcement to mount an investigation.
 Every day, you provide more granular proof of felonies, and I add these proofs to your file which is periodically updated with investigators.
 Eventually, a tipping point will be reached.
 Then there will be a knock on your door.
 It is too late for you to retract the statements that you already made, or to delete the videos that you already published.
 I archive everything, and you know that the net is forever).